theNewDynamic/oregonsadventurecoast.com/content/blog/2016-03-10-local-spotlight-egyptian-theatre.md

 \[Above Image Source: [Egyptian Theatre Coos Bay](https://www.facebook.com/pg/egyptiantheatrecoosbay/photos/?ref=page_internal "https://www.facebook.com/pg/egyptiantheatrecoosbay/photos/?ref=page_internal")\]

 The Theatre has changed ownership throughout the years, finally being purchased by The City of Coos Bay Urban Renewal Agency in 2006.
-With the enlisted help of nonprofit <a href="http://egyptiantheatreoregon.com/membership-info/" target="_blank">Egyptian Theatre Preservation Association</a>, they have transformed the venue into a showcase for classic and educational movies, hosted concerts, special events, and community celebrations.
+With the enlisted help of nonprofit [Egyptian Theatre Preservation Association](http://egyptiantheatreoregon.com/membership-info/), they have transformed the venue into a showcase for classic and educational movies, hosted concerts, special events, and community celebrations.

 ### **What Does It Offer?**